jdiclemente/prodigy-to-documentation-site/src/pages/index.md

 {% /quick-links %}

-This quickstart guide will give you a briefe overview of Prodigy.
-See the individual help articles for an in deapth review of each features or watch the full demo to see all of the features.
+This quick start guide will give you a brief overview of Prodigy.
+See the individual help articles for an in depth review of each features or watch the full demo to see all of the features.

 ---

 ## Quick start
 We designed Prodigy to get you going quickly.
-When you are ready to purcahse, reach out to [Sales@prodigyems.com](mailto:Sales@prodigyems.com) and we will get your account ready to go.
+When you are ready to purchase, reach out to [Sales@prodigyems.com](mailto:Sales@prodigyems.com) and we will get your account ready to go.

 ### Adding Users
 The first step is to add your users.
 You have 3 options to get started: invite all of your users, create each user account, or upload a list of users.
 Once the accounts are created, users will have immediate access to their new Prodigy account.